grconrad/vscode-binaries/README.md

 private artifact repositories.

-This project allows VS Code binaries to be brought into such an environment, with relevant dependencies mentioned in package.json so that package scanners can do their job properly (checking for licenses, security vulnerabilities, etc.) and projects that build VS Code extensions can get the needed VS Code binary.
+This project allows VS Code binaries to be brought into such an environment, with relevant dependencies mentioned as `devDependencies` in package.json so that package scanners can do their job properly (checking for licenses, security vulnerabilities, etc.) and projects that build VS Code extensions can get the needed VS Code binary.

 ## Consuming

+Consume this package as a dev dependency (add it to `devDependencies`).
+When this package is installed, its postinstall script extracts the appropriate binary based on the client platform.

-Point to the binary inside bin/linux-x64 or bin/darwin when using [vscode-test](https://github.com/microsoft/vscode-test).
+Point to the binary inside bin/linux-x64 or bin/darwin when using [vscode-test](https://github.com/microsoft/vscode-test) to run your extension integration tests.

 Example:

 ```js